 About The Owner

-Since 2003, David V. Fazio, E.A. has been providing quality, personalized IRS representation and income tax preparation services to local individuals and small businesses.
-Serving over 900 clients, David's dedication to high standards, attention to detail and work ethic are the reasons his clients returns year after year.
+Since 2000, David V. Fazio, E.A. has been providing quality, personalized IRS representation and income tax preparation services to local individuals and small businesses.
+Serving over 1000 clients, David's dedication to high standards, attention to detail, sense of humor and work ethic are the reasons his clients return year after year.

 - West Bridgewater resident for 25 years

 - Current Treasurer of West Bridgewater Council on Aging

 - Past Treasurer of West Bridgewater PTO

 - Past Treasurer of West Bridgewater Cub Pack 23

 - Bridgewater State University | B.S.
 Accounting | 1995 | Cum Laude

 - National Tax Practice Institute | Fellow | 2010